phrocker/nifi-datasynthesizer/README.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
-# nifi-accumulo
+# nifi-datasynthesizer

-This is a basic NiFi->Accumulo integration.
-Running `mvn install` will create your NAR, which can be added to Apache NiFi.
-This is intended to be created with Apache Accumulo 2.x.

-The resulting NAR will be named 'nifi-accumulo-nar'

-Note that some of this code was modeled after the HBase work.
+This is a basic data synthesizer NAR which utilizes log-synth(https://github.com/tdunning/log-synth) as the underlying data generator